-Located a few miles from downtown, in Coral Gables, this public pool is one of the most popular places to visit when in Miami.
+The Venetian Pool is located a few miles from downtown, in Coral Gables.
+This public pool is one of the most popular places in Miami.

-Built in 1924, it is a well-known swimming area with caves, coral rock formations, and waterfalls.
+Dating back to 1924, it is a well-known swimming area with caves, coral rock formations, and waterfalls.
 Even though it’s public, there is a fee involved and an age limit.
-No one under 3 years of age is admitted, so be aware of this if you are traveling with young children.

 Fairchild Tropical Botanic Garden